FlowGuardHQ/flow-guard/README.md

 We're building this in the open, so if you have ideas or want to contribute, jump in!
 The roadmap is flexible and we're always open to feedback.

+---

 ## 🤝 Contributing

 We'd love your help!
 This is a community project and we're always looking for contributors.

 Here's how to get started:
 1. Fork the repo and clone it
-2. Create a branch for your changes
+2. Create a branch for your changes: `git checkout -b feature/your-feature-name`
 3. Make your changes (and test them!)
+4. Commit your changes: `git commit -m "Add: your feature description"`
+5. Push to your fork: `git push origin feature/your-feature-name`
-4. Open a pull request with a clear description
+6. Open a pull request with a clear description

 We're especially interested in:
 - Bug fixes and improvements